Updated on April 3, 2023

 Different Kinds of Fleas for Different Hosts

-We won’t get into too much depth about different species of fleas, but we do need to touch upon three of them, because this is where people get things wrong.
+We won’t get into too much depth about different types of fleas here.
+However, we do need to touch upon three of them, because this is where people get things wrong.

 Cat Flea